telosnetwork/native-to-evm-escrow-example/README.md

 ### 1. Prepare the data with `generateEVMActions`

-The generateEVMActions scripts populates & serializes the EVM Transaction for you and uses that to store an action that calls eosio.evm `raw(...)` method into a file.
+The generateEVMActions script populates & serializes the EVM Transaction for you and uses that to store an action that calls eosio.evm `raw(...)` method into a file.
 This example uses the `setLockDuration` function of the TelosEscrow EVM Contract which can only be called by the linked EVM address of the native `prods.evm` account.

 To use it run: